BlockscapeNetwork/raftify/README.md

 replace github.com/cosmos/cosmos-sdk => github.com/BlockscapeLab/raftify-cosmos-sdk v0.37.9-R1
 ```

-All that is left to do now is build Gaia with the instructions in its repository.
+All that is left to do now is to build Gaia.
+For more information on how to do that, check out Gaia's [Makefile](https://github.com/cosmos/gaia/blob/master/Makefile).